stefanasandei/cansat-paper/README.md

-# RCRC Preliminary Design Report
+# RCRC Critical Design Report

-This is the PDR, of the team Lunateeks, for the 2023-2024 edition of the Romanian Cansat and Rocketry Competition.
+This is the CDR, of the team Lunateeks, for the 2023-2024 edition of the Romanian Cansat and Rocketry Competition.

 ## Usage

 This project uses `GNU Make` to build the document.
-To generate the PDF, run the command:
+To generate the PDF, run the
+command:

 ```
 make